 achieve the kind stamina necessary to achieve our long-term

-Often referred to as "Peruvian ginseng" for its energizing effects as a natural non-caffeinated stimulant, the root is also known to increase sexual libido (*), relieve depression, normalize hormonal activity (*), improve fertility rate as well as build muscle and strong bones.
+Often referred to as "Peruvian ginseng" for its energizing effects as a natural non-caffeinated stimulant, the root is also known to increase sexual libido (*), relieve depression, support healthy hormone levels (*), improve fertility rate as well as build muscle and strong bones.

 The malty tasting powder can be added to shakes, elixirs or incorporated into a variety of dessert recipes.
-Maca is commonly imported from South America as a raw or gelatinized powder.
-The heated gelatinized powders are now believed to have higher health benefits over raw versions, as processing removes the tough root fiber as well as the goitrogen content.
+Maca is commonly imported from Peru or Bolivia as a raw or gelatinized powder.

 We are now living in an age of abundance where we have access to and can